-Fully escorted by an expert guide, this tour is exclusive to readers, and will see you stay in some of the finest boutique properties, as well as take in great experiences: a helicopter ride over Cape Town, wine-tasting in Stellenbosch, a boat trip to Dyer Island, admiring the golden beaches at Umhlanga in Durban, an epic drive through the Cape Peninsula, a nature walk in Fernkloof, gourmet dinners, garden visits, picnics and a city tour.
-Added to this is the chance to choose from three optional extensions, including a safari in Amakhala, a trip to the mighty Victoria Falls or a beach break in KwaZulu-Natal.
+Fully escorted by an expert guide, this exclusive tour will see you and like-minded readers stay in some of the finest boutique properties, as well as take in great experiences.
+Go wine-tasting in Stellenbosch, take a boat trip to Dyer Island, admire the golden beaches at Umhlanga in Durban, take an epic drive through the Cape Peninsula and a nature walk in Fernkloof, savour gourmet dinners, visit spectacular gardens, picnic and go on tours of the city.
+Additionally, you'll have the chance to choose from three optional extensions, including a safari in Amakhala, a trip to the mighty Victoria Falls or a beach break in KwaZulu-Natal.
 And unlike so many long-haul destinations, there's little chance of jet lag, so you can really hit the ground running.

 Reasons to book